-Brand new album is out -- "On My Way To Hooterville" 10 new songs, one reworked from 45 years ago
+Latest album -- "On My Way To Hooterville" 10 new songs, one reworked from 45 years ago

-Christine Lavin is a singer/songwriter/guitarist/recording artist/author/videographer based in New York City.
+Christine Lavin started her professional life as a waitress/bread baker at the Caffe Lena in Saratoga Springs, NY in 1975 where she met Dave Van Ronk who encouraged her to study guitar with him in NYC.
+She took his advice and is now a singer/songwriter/guitarist/recording artist/author/videographer based in New York City.
 Her latest solo album, her 25th, ON MY WAY TO HOOTERVILLE, includes 10 new songs and one re-worked song, "Ramblin' Waltz," a re-telling of her time in 1975 when she was an entourage driver for the first week of Bob Dylan's iconic "Rolling Thunder Revue" tour.

 HONORS AND AWARDS: In May 2021 Christine received an Honorary Doctorate in Fine Arts from her alma mater, the State University of New York at Brockport.
 In an odd twist, she has a younger brother also named Chris (born on Columbus Day) who also in May 2021 was awarded an Honorary Doctorate in Humane Letters from his alma mater, Hobart/William Smith Colleges in Geneva, NY.